JSpdx/FOCUSER/README.md

         </table>
 ```

-#### Using Django tags and hidden HTML forms, I was able to pass the API data being displayed on that page to be saved in the DB.
+**Using Django tags and hidden HTML forms, I was able to pass the API data being displayed on that page to be saved in the DB.**

-HTML:
+/templates/Focuser/focuser_apod.html:
 ```

 	<form method ="post">